txdat/notes/obsidian/engineering/design data intensive applications/book/part 2. distributed data.md

 - non-repeatable read/read skew: read DB in temporary inconsistent state
 - transaction performs in non-locking situation -> dirty reads (inconsistent data) (no lock on reading, but acquire exclusive lock on writing?)
 #### read committed -> no dirty reads/writes, but not read skew
-- only read data that has been commmited (no dirty read)
+- only read data that has been committed (no dirty read)
 	- any writes by a transaction become visible when that transaction commits
-- only overwrite data that has been commited (concurrent transactions try to update same object) (no dirty write)
+- only overwrite data that has been committed (concurrent transactions try to update same object) (no dirty write)
 - read committed uses a separate snapshot for each query, queries in transaction may have different results
 - implementation
-	- prevent dirty write by using **row-level lock** : transaction must acquire a lock on an object before updating it -> transaction must wait until previous transaction is commited/aborted (release lock)
+	- prevent dirty write by using **row-level lock** : transaction must acquire a lock on an object before updating it -> transaction must wait until previous transaction is committed/aborted (release lock)
-	- prevent dirty read by storing both old commited value (returns this value to reads if any write is ongoing) and new commited value
+	- prevent dirty read by storing both old committed value (returns this value to reads if any write is ongoing) and new committed value
 #### snapshot isolation - repeatable read -> no dirty reads/writes, read skew, but not lost updates, write skew (race conditions)
 - transaction reads from consistent snapshot of DB (only see committed data from particular point in time), single snapshot for entire transaction
 - implementation